ktorn/completium-landing/docs/dapp-tools/tools8.md

 ### Register languages

 A smart contract is a public object, and as such is required to convey confidence in the business process it implements.
-It is then suggested to use register languages which make the code easy to read and write.
+It is then suggested to use register languages which make the code easier to read, write and <Link to='/docs/dapp-tools/tezos#formal-verification'>verify</Link>.

 Several register languages are available and listed <a href='https://tezos.com/developer-portal/#2-write-a-smart-contract'>here</a>.
+They compile contracts to Michelson.

 In the DApps presented here we are naturally using <Link to='/docs/dapp-tools/archetype'>Archetype</Link> as the creators of the language.
-We believe it provides key high-level features that reduce the development cost and provide easy-to-read high-level contracts.
+We believe it provides the key high-level programming concepts to reduce the development cost and provide easy-to-read high-level contracts.

-For example, below is the Archtype version of the above contract:
+For example, below is the <Link to='/docs/dapp-tools/archetype'>Archetype</Link> version of the above contract:

 ```archetype
 archetype c3n(admins : list<address>, hash : bytes)